 This tutorial will explain the basics of the Greenfoot interface, and interacting with Greenfoot.

-This tutorial uses a scenario called 'wombats' which is distributed with Greenfoot.
+This tutorial uses a scenario called 'wombats' which you can download here (it is also included in the example scenarios with Greenfoot versions before 2.4.0).
 Open the wombats scenario in Greenfoot; you should then see this:

 If you don't see the world, and the classes on the right have diagonal slashes over them, this is because the code is uncompiled.
 Click on the "Compile" button in the bottom-right.